Frequently Asked Questions

 What do the e-cards look like?

-E-cards will be sent to your gift recipient within 24 hours or if you wish to send it on another day, that option is available also.
+E-cards will be sent to someone you want to honour within 24 hours.
+If you wish to send it on another day, that option is also available.

 What do the print cards look like?
 How long will they take to reach me?